TediBG/Graduational-Thesis/README.md

 # Graduational-Thesis
-This project is still under development, but it is interesting to show.
+This project is finished, and it is interesting to be seen.